 Breast Cancer Staging and Lymph Node Involvement

-If your biopsy comes back positive for breast cancer, your Rocky Mountain Cancer Centers (RMCC) oncology team will need to learn the extent (stage) of the disease in order to help you choose the best treatment.
-The stage is based on various factors including the size of the cancer, whether the cancer has invaded nearby tissues, and whether the cancer has spread (metastasized) to other parts of the body.
+If your breast biopsy came back positive for breast cancer, the Rocky Mountain Breast Specialists (RMBS) team will review the results of the biopsy and any images available to determine the extent, or stage, of the disease as well as a few other important factors.
+This allows them to establish the best treatment plan.
+The stage is detected by various factors including the size of the cancer, whether the cancer has invaded nearby lymph nodes, and whether the cancer has spread (metastasized) to other parts of the body.

 - Bone Scan.
 To perform a bone scan, we will inject a small amount of a radioactive substance into a blood vessel.
 This substance travels through the bloodstream and collects in the bones.
 A machine called a scanner will then detect and measure the radiation, as well as take pictures to determine if any cancer has spread to the bones.